 ACT 1 LOVING GOD VERSUS LOVING THE EARTH

 One would not guess from his early pious upbringing that Teilhard would one day be considered a dangerous revolutionary by his Catholic Church.
 A sensitive child, Pierre was born in 1881 to members of the rural French gentry.
-From his father, an amateur naturalist who took him on frequent hikes to collect rock and flora samples in the neighboring volcanic mountains, he absorbed a love of nature.
+From his father, a chartiste — a trained naturalist — who took him on frequent hikes to collect rock and flora samples in the neighboring volcanic mountains, he absorbed a love of nature.
 From his mother, who home-schooled him, he developed a deep sense of Catholic piety.
 In addition to these formative influences, his own intense inner quest for permanence and meaning drove him from an early age.

 Pierre did everything “right” as a youth.
 He became a model student in a Jesuit school, then became a Jesuit himself.
 In addition to his religious studies he took up geology, with a passion for fossil hunting and a commitment to science.
 In studying the evidence of geologic history, he began to see the sweep of deep history, which he applied to his understanding of the new field of evolution.
 Teilhard became so passionate about his scientific studies that he came to worry that his love for the earth might threaten his love for God.
 The resolution of this inner crisis was suggested by a religious mentor, who advised that he should seek God through the earth.